Tamparuli (state constituency)

 Tamparuli is a state constituency in Sabah, Malaysia, that has been represented in the Sabah State Legislative Assembly.
 It is mandated to return a single member to the Assembly under the first-past-the-post voting system.

 Polling districts

-As at 24 September 2019, this constituency contains the polling districts of Tenghilan, Rani, Rungus, Rengalis, Topokon, Sawah, Tamparuli, Mengkaladoi, Gayaratau, Kilang Bata, and Telibong.
+As at 24 September 2019, this constituency contains the polling districts of Tenghilan, Rani, Rungus, Rongolis, Topokon, Sawah, Tamparuli, Mangkaladoi, Gayaratau, Kilang Bata and Telibong.

 Demographics

 As of 2020, Tamparuli has a population of 40,502 people.

 History

 Polling districts

 According to the gazette issued on 31 October 2022, the Tamparuli constituency has a total of 11 polling districts.